kemitchell/start-up-certificate-of-incorporation/template.md

     <!--- City of Providence v.
 First Citizens Bancshares, 99 A.3d 229 (Del.
 Ch.
 2014) -->

+10. This certificate grants rights to stockholders subject to the corporation's right to amend and repeal any provision of this certificate as prescribed by statute.

 <!--- Default Rules -->

 <!--- DGCL 102(b)(5): provision limiting the duration of the corporation's existence ... otherwise ... perpetual -->